 Pivoting is one of the methods of moving (or manipulating) darts that is used with the Bodice Bock.

 The standard Bodice Block usually has two darts in either (i) the side seam and waist, or (ii) shoulder seam and waist.
-These darts can be moved to anywhere on the edges of that block; e.g. armhole, neck, centre front.
+These darts can be moved to anywhere on the edges of that block; e.g. armhole, neck, center front.

 The pivoting method involves tracing around part of the block, holding the block down at the Bust Point, pivoting the block, then tracing the remainder of the block.